 Smart mode — Also known as beginner mode for drone aerial view, the smart mode will help you make the most out of your aerial shots.
 For example, smart mode can cope with wind with a stabilization feature so you don’t have to worry that your photos will look like earthquake reportage.

 Follow-me — This option is for those who want to be in the shot.
 Take your phone around, turn on follow-me mode, and your drone will ensure you’re always in the frame.

 Geofence option — Set limits on how far and how high your drone can fly by locking it from crossing an invisible border.

-Experiment and discover which features will help you to boost your drone’s potential.Photo by Iurie Belegurschi
+Experiment, learn the basics of drone setup, and discover which features will help you to boost your drone’s potential.Photo by Iurie Belegurschi

 Once you’ve read the instructions, nailed all of your drone’s key features, and read all the rules, you’re almost ready to fly your drone.
 But before you do, double-check your flight preparations.
 This preflight to-do list will ensure a smooth flight and the greatest shots: